- Popular Links

 - About Us

 Managed network keys are intended for companies who wish to interoperate across an industry sector.
 An example of a managed network is the ANT+ network.
 Along with the use of a managed network key, devices in a managed network must conform to specifications of channel parameters and data format (device profiles), for interoperability.
-A managed network key provides an added level of security, since only devices within the managed network are able to receive data from other devices in the network.

-Both managed and private network keys are assigned by Garmin Canada Inc. and have an associated fee.
+Both managed, and private network keys are assigned by Garmin Canada Inc. and have an associated fee.

 A network number is an 8-bit number that identifies the available networks on an ANT device.
-A network key is assigned to a network number using the Set Network Key (0x46) message, and any individual channels assigned to a network number will be using the associated 8-byte network key.
+A network key is assigned to a network number using the Set Network Key (0×46) message, and any individual channels assigned to a network number will be using the associated 8-byte network key.
 You can assign multiple channels to the same network number, so a network key can be used by multiple channels without having to enter the key multiple times.

 The number of network keys that can run in a single ANT device depends on its capabilities; the most recent ANT devices can use up to 8 different network keys.
 Please refer to the datasheets for your specific ANT device for more details on the supported number of networks.